Best Practices and Issues that Arise in DCF Models

 - the tribunal makes its determinations of the issues in dispute in relation to the model (e.g., which discount rate should be applied, which growth rate of revenue should be used).
 In some cases, to make its determinations, the tribunal may request that the experts run a number of variations through the model to understand the effects of different assumptions on the overall loss (if this functionality is not already built into the model to allow the tribunal to carry this out itself); and

 - depending on the model, the tribunal or the experts (or the expert appointed by the tribunal, if there is one) can then input the determinations into the model, with the resulting output equalling the amount of the damages to be awarded.

-First, the damages calculated may be based on a methodology that is flawed because of complexities in the models that the tribunal has not fully taken account of.
+- the damages calculated may be based on a methodology that is flawed because of complexities in the models of which the tribunal has not taken full account;

-Second, in coming up with something novel or hybrid, the tribunal may be adopting something on which the parties will argue they have not been able to make adequate submissions.
+- in coming up with something novel or hybrid, the tribunal may be adopting something on which the parties will argue they have not been able to make adequate submissions; and

-Finally, it amplifies the risk that the award itself may contain arithmetical errors, which can open up the opportunity of challenge or discontent with the whole arbitration process.
+- it amplifies the risk that the award itself may contain arithmetical errors, which can open up the opportunity of challenging or discontent with the whole arbitration process.
 For example, in one of our cases, the tribunal copied and pasted profit figures from one spreadsheet into another – but this did not take account of the effect of tax or inflation.